-With respect to companies in the Russell 3000 or Russell 3000E Indicess, this analysis considers the following:
+With respect to companies in the Russell 3000 or Russell 3000E Indices6, this analysis considers the following:

-- 1. Peer Group Alignment: - The degree of alignment between the company's annualized TSR rank and the CEO's annualized total pay rank within a peer group, each measured over a three-year period. - The multiple of the CEO's total pay relative to the peer group median. - 2.
-Absolute Alignment the absolute alignment between the trend in CEO pay and company TSR over the prior five fiscal years i.e., the difference between the trend in annual pay changes and the trend in annualized TSR during the period.
+- 1. Peer Group Alignment: - > The degree of alignment between the company's annualized TSR rank and the CEO's annualized total pay rank within a peer group, each measured over a three-year period. - > The rankings of CEO total pay and company financial performance within a peer group, each measured over a three-year period. - > The multiple of the CEO's total pay relative to the peer group median. - 2.
+Absolute Alignment8 the absolute alignment between the trend in CEO pay and company TSR over the prior five fiscal years i.e., the difference between the trend in annual pay changes and the trend in annualized TSR during the period.